doubleSlashde/Java8Patterns/README.md

-# Java8TreeExample
+# Java 8 Patterns

-Example for processing tree structure using Java 8 streams and lambdas.

-See TreeTest.java and its embedded comments.
+Shows the implementation of some design patterns in Java 8.